 Your fly-fishing system consists of numerous parts.
 Backing, fly line, leader, and tippet all form a critical piece in a tapered fly line system and are joined together by knots or loops to form a single strand that connects you to the fish.
-If one of these parts fails or if one knot fails the entire system fails and you lose the fish and perhaps much more.
-Let’s jump in and start assembling these pieces in a way that ensures that they don’t come disconnected at the wrong time.
+If one of these parts fails or if one knot fails, the entire system fails, and you lose the fish and perhaps much more.
+Let’s jump in and start assembling these essential fly-fishing knots in a way that ensures that they don’t come disconnected at the wrong time.

 The Nail/Tube Knot: